esimov/pigo/README.md

 ### Real time face detection

-In case you wish to test the library real time face detection capabilities using a webcam, in the `examples` folder is included a Python and a web version.
+In case you wish to test the library real time face detection capabilities using a webcam, the `examples` folder contains a Python and a web version.
 Prior running it you need to have Python2 and OpenCV2 installed.

 To run the Python version:
 ```bash